US Capitol: Driver dead after ramming police barricade | DW | 02.04.2021

 A man rammed a car into two police officers at a barricade outside the US Capitol in Washington DC on Friday before being shot dead by authorities, The Associated Press reported.

-Two law enforcement officials told the AP that the suspect was shot after he got out of the vehicle while holding what appeared to be a knife.
+US Capitol police said the suspect was shot after he got out of the vehicle while holding a knife and ran towards the officers.

+The driver was then shot by police and later died in hospital.

-The drama unfolded at a security checkpoint near the Capitol complex, close to where armed insurrectionists stormed the US Congress on January 6.
+The drama unfolded at a security checkpoint near the Capitol complex, close to where armed insurrectionists stormed the building housing the US Congress on January 6.

+Acting DC police chief Yogananda Pittman told a news conference that the attack was not believed to be related to terrorism.

 Reuters reported that dozens of police cars, marked and unmarked, had raced toward the Capitol building and that the complex had been placed in lockdown.